 There are parts of your build that you may be tempted to DIY to stretch your budget, but all of your major systems are best completed by professional contractors.
 Ask questions about these systems at your consultation with a professional builder to see what types of permits you will need and what to look for when hiring a contractor.

-Your interior finishes are the parts of your home that will impact you every day.
-They include everything from flooring to the type of faucets in your kitchen and bathrooms.
+The interior is another aspect of home construction that can significantly add to your home building cost.
+Your interior finishes are the parts of your home that will impact you every day and help you form memories.
+They include everything from flooring to the type of faucets and countertops in your kitchen and bathrooms.
+Your taste will determine how much you spend, whether you prefer cheaper material like wood or plastic or pricier options like stainless steel or granite.

-Choosing the interior finishes is also the most fun part of custom building a house because you can personalize everything.
+Choosing the interior finishes is also the most fun part of a custom or semi-custom build because you can personalize everything.
 You can create a breathtaking final design that stands front and center every time you entertain.
 You’ve probably spent a lot of time thinking about your interior finishes and have a good idea of where you want to spend most of your money.

 Spend more on high traffic areas and appliances that will get a lot of use.
 Budget for durable flooring, countertops, cabinetry, sinks, and other finishes.
 Paying more upfront for high-quality, long-lasting materials saves you money down the road.
 If you opt for cheaper materials, you’ll probably have to replace them more often.